AjayVijendran/NotBitCoin/README.md

 - **Facebook Prophet Integration:** Leverages the power of Facebook Prophet for robust forecasting.
 - **Web Interface:** Access predictions through a user-friendly web interface.

+## Deployment on AWS

+NotBTC is deployed on Amazon Web Services (AWS) for robust and scalable performance.

+## Backend Data Storage

+User data is securely stored in a PostgreSQL database.

 ## Usage

 1. Clone the repository: